Shubham-Prabhu/portfolio/README.md

 # Portfolio
 Here's where my all my work and assignments will be.

 # Assignment 2: Visualizing government debt

-### General government debt: Image taken from https://data.oecd.org/gga/general-government-debt.htm

 Link to General Government debt Visualisation [Link to Dataviz2](https://shubham-prabhu.github.io/portfolio/dataviz2.html)

-# Assignment 3 & 4: Visualizing government debt
+# Assignment 3 & 4: Critique by Design

-### Rate of homelessness: Data and Image taken from https://apnews.com/article/business-47662ad74baf4bb09f40619e4fd25a94

 Link to the Visualisation and Assignment 3 & 4 [Link to Assignment 3 & 4](https://shubham-prabhu.github.io/portfolio/assignment34.html)